Osolat/fluttershy-face2face/README.md

 - (Support new p2p topologies)
     - Find a way to mash video streams together (video)
     - Find a way to mash video streams together (audio)
+    - Change mixer on runtime, instead of hardcoding on launch
+    - (Find a way to establish 'strong' clients from 'weak' clients)
+            - (done) Test and get speed of sending a predeterminate amount of bytes (mb/s estimate)
+            - (done) Get bitrate of video channel between peers
+            - (done) Get encoding time per video channel

 - Display different tabs with content for all users